craftBrainLLC/ethereum-indexer/README.md

 Interfaces are first described before implementation to enforce modularity.
 All interface functions are described and this description is avoided in implementations.

+## Tests

+In `src`, run

+`python -m pytest tests`

+This should be ran in your `poetry` environment.
+To drop into poetry environment, first run `poetry install`, and then `poetry shell`.
+You might need to change your python version to `3.9` for it to install the virtual environment for you.

 ### TODO

 1. Dockerfile